Psianturi/neuro-decode/README.md

 In one sentence:

-1. Family Assistant runs the session.
+1. Session Orchestrator runs the session.
 2. Moltbook contributes community knowledge.
 3. A2A contributes specialist reasoning and resource lookup.

 The collaboration looks like this:

-1. Flutter starts a live session with Family Assistant.
+1. Flutter starts a live session with Session Orchestrator.
-2. Family Assistant loads profile memory and recent session patterns from Firestore.
+2. Session Orchestrator loads profile memory and recent session patterns from Firestore.
-3. Family Assistant optionally adds filtered Moltbook insights.
+3. Session Orchestrator optionally adds filtered Moltbook insights.
 4. Observer models watch audio and vision signals.
-5. If needed, Family Assistant asks A2A for specialist help.
+5. If needed, Session Orchestrator asks A2A for specialist help.
 6. Gemini responds using all of that context.
-7. After the session, Family Assistant saves the result back to Firestore.
+7. After the session, Session Orchestrator saves the result back to Firestore.

 ## Observer Models and Thresholds